 What fun toppings will you choose for your Healthy Customizable Oatmeal Muffins?
 Some of my other go-to topping and/or add-in ideas are:

 - strawberries or blueberries

 - chopped walnuts and raisins

-- dried figs, diced
+- dried figs, dried cherries, dried apricots

 - ground flax seed

 What Makes These Oatmeal Muffin Cups So Amazing?

 Oats are an incredibly versatile whole grain and make such a hearty, scrumptious muffin.
 Your whole family will adore these Customizable Oatmeal Muffins!
 They’re:

 And SO tasty!

 Have you tried Horizon Organic Grassfed Milk?
 Head on over to the Horizon website to learn more!